njbca/OptiPlant/docs/src/usage.md

 ### Price

 This sheet contains the hourly electricity spot price for the year 2019 at different locations.
-Similarly, the subset *grid\_buy* should match with the in the *Data\_base\_case* sheet (for the grid electricity).
+Similarly, the subset *grid\_buy* should match with the one in the *Data\_base\_case* sheet (for the grid electricity).

 ![Price profiles](images/Price_profiles.png)

-It is also possible to add timeseries for electricity sale and/or hourly heat bying or selling.
+It is also possible to add timeseries for electricity sale and/or hourly heat buying or selling.

 Adding a selling option is possible only if the maximum amount of electricity that can be sold is fixed.
 It is recommended to avoid selling electricity in the model and include electricity sale of curtailed electricity in post-calculation.